sail-sg/sdft/README.md

 Here is the code for our work [Self-Distillation Bridges Distribution Gap in Language Model Fine-Tuning](https://arxiv.org/abs/2402.13669).

 ## Update

-- This paper gets accepted by ACL 2024 🎉🎉 Camera-ready version coming soon.
+- This paper gets accepted by ACL 2024 and final version is available on [arXiv](https://arxiv.org/abs/2402.13669).

 - We integrade scripts for utilizing the [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model to conduct experiments on the [openfunction](https://github.com/ShishirPatil/gorilla/tree/main/openfunctions) dataset.
 The scripts are available in [scripts_llama3](scripts_llama3).